TeachBooks/mirror_computational_modelling/book/dynamics/diffusion_steppers.md

     \mathbf{M}\left(\hfrac{1}{\theta\Delta t}\left(\mathbf{a}_{n+1}-\mathbf{a}_n\right) - \hfrac{\left(1-\theta\right)}{\theta}\dot{\mathbf{a}}_n\right) + \mathbf{K}\mathbf{a}_{n+1} = \mathbf{f}_{n+1}
 $$

-Solve for the new velocities:
+Solve for the new solution (and after that the velocity):

 $$
     \hat{\mathbf{K}}\mathbf{a}_{n+1} = \hat{\mathbf{f}}